ytdl-org/youtube-dl/README.md

                                          but who also have a description, use --match-filter "like_count > 100 &
                                          dislike_count <?
 50 & description" .
-    --no-playlist                        Download only the video, if the URL refers to a video and a playlist.
-    --yes-playlist                       Download the playlist, if the URL refers to a video and a playlist.
     --age-limit YEARS                    Download only videos suitable for the given age
     --download-archive FILE              Download only videos not listed in the